Channel Estimation for Pinching-Antenna Systems (PASS): Deep Learning Based Channel Estimation

 \section{Deep Learning Based Channel Estimation}

-In this section, we leverage DL models to develop efficient channel estimation schemes for PASS.
+In this section, to improve the channel estimation performance, we leverage DL models to develop efficient channel estimation schemes for PASS.
 However, two critical challenges emerge when applying the DL approach to PASS.
-Firstly, the channel characteristics vary dramatically as PAs freely change positions within designated regions, which necessitates the development of an efficient network architecture with sufficient capacity to learn the varying channel state space.
-It is worth noting that, compared to conventional movable antennas, PAs offer significantly larger movable ranges and accommodate a greater number of PAs in a waveguide that shares a single RF chain.
-Secondly, due to their unique implementation, PAs are endowed with plug-and-play capability, allowing new PAs to be dynamically added to the waveguide according to communication requirements.
-Consequently, the proposed DL network must possess the capability to handle dynamic channel dimensionality and distribution, necessitating architectural innovations for DL channel estimators.
+Firstly, the channel characteristics vary dramatically as PAs freely change positions within designated regions, which requires the efficient network architecture with sufficient capacity to learn the extended channel state space. {Secondly, by dynamically activating candidate PAs along the waveguide in response to real-time communication demands, the system introduces time-varying channel dimension and heterogeneous signal distribution.
+The proposed DL-based channel estimator necessitates an innovative architecture capable of adaptively handling spatio-temporal variations in channel parameters, thereby fostering advancements in neural network design to enable robust estimation under non-stationary conditions.}